ChrisHutchinson1982/CV/README.md

 After 17 successful years working for HSBC in a variety of roles spanning Business Analysis, Data Analysis and Project Management, I was ready for a new challenge.

-I was enjoying working with development teams on a number of projects but felt envious that they were the ones writing the code and building the applications.
+I enjoyed working with development teams on a number of projects but felt envious that they were the ones writing the code and building the applications.
 It suddenly dawned on me, **why couldn't that be me?**

 Fast forward 6 months and having recently graduated from the **[Makers Academy](https://makers.tech)**, where I learned how to produce high quality test-driven code, I am excited and energised to embark on my next career chapter as a **Full Stack Software Developer**.